 Check the config.log file for details but it has to be able to create

 temporary files (and directories) for configure to work.

-> My ultimate intention is to use https posts so I will also need to
+> ultimate intention is to use https posts so I will also need to ensure that

 Well, I happen to work with an ARM linux at the moment.
 I use a gcc setup